 FTPP works by cutting off blood supply to fat tissue in laboratory settings.
 This makes fat cells die naturally in controlled studies.
 Animal models given both peptides lose weight steadily without the usual stalling effects seen with single-peptide protocols.

 Laboratory data shows the two peptides complement each other well.
-AOD focuses on fat breakdown while FTPP controls appetite in research settings.
+AOD weight loss peptide focuses on fat breakdown while FTPP controls appetite in research settings.
 This dual action prevents adaptation mechanisms that cause plateaus in single-peptide studies.

 Discover FTPP from Peptide Works, a research peptide that helps reduce adipose tissue by restricting fat cell blood supply for advanced obesity studies.